HunterBowie/CTetris/README.md

 ## How to Run it

-Run the following in the folder after cloning:
+Run 'make' and then './output' or 'output' (for windows) in the folder after cloning.

-> make

-> ./ouput

-or if you are on windows

-> output

 ## Example of Streaming Sound in SDL3